ccoutant/dwarf-locations/026-refine-type.md

 ### Derived types

-One example could be when a compiler knows the type more precisely than the variable's type natively idicates.
+One example could be when a compiler knows the type more precisely than the variable's type natively indicates.
 For eample: `BaseV *bv2 = new DerivedV;` adding more precise type information could allow the consumer to print the full contents of the variable rather than just the parts included in the base class.
 Some consumers can already do